 Gamifying neurorehabilitation: can we predict who will benefit?

 Stroke often leads to impairments in hand and arm function.
 Gamified rehabilitation is one way to provide individuals with stroke additional opportunities to improve hand and arm function.
 However, while many benefit from these interventions, others do not.
 The goal of this study is to find out why, by mapping brain function and structure before and after practice to determine who benefits.
+Interested in results of this work?
+What we’ve found out so far can be found here.

 Project team: this work is conducted in collaboration with Dr. Boyd & the Brain Behavior Lab, UBC.